 2.1 Introduction

 • In R, functions are pieces of R code that are kept inside R objects of class "function".
-They can take input via other R objects passed as arguments (e.g. some integers, vectors, character strings…), process that input, and then return some output in the form of another R object or something else (e.g. a matrix, a figure, some text, a file…).
+They can take input via arguments (e.g. some integers, vectors, character strings…), process that input, and then return some output (e.g. a matrix, a figure, some text, a file…).

-• Many functions in R are written themselves in R, and also call other R functions.
-R can show you the code inside a function.
+• Many functions in R are written themselves in R. R can show you the code inside a function.

 To view the code implementation of a function, type the name of the function without the parentheses “(” and “)”.
 Here is an example: